 You can either use the precompiled libraries from the SDL Download web site , or you can build SDL yourself.

-directory that is created, and double-click on the VC++ file "
+Go into the VisualC directory and double-click on the VC++ file "

 SDL.sln").
 This should open up the IDE.

 You may be prompted at this point to upgrade the workspace, should you be using a more recent version of Visual C++.
 If so, allow the workspace to be upgraded.

 This is done by right clicking on each project in turn (Projects are listed in the Workspace panel in the FileView tab), and selecting "Build".